SSCI

 Audio readout of this entry.

 The Senate Select Committee on Intelligence — SSCI — is the principal Senate standing committee with jurisdiction over the US intelligence community.
-Established by Senate Resolution 400 on 19 May 1976 in direct institutional response to the Church Committee's 1975–76 findings, SSCI is the principal mechanism through which the Senate exercises oversight of the eighteen intelligence community components across the post-1976 period.
+Established by Senate Resolution 400 on 19 May 1976 in direct institutional response to the Church Committee's 1975–76 findings, SSCI is the principal mechanism through which the Senate exercises oversight of the contemporary eighteen-component intelligence community (the IC's precise composition has varied across the post-1976 period — most consequentially with the post-2004 addition of the Office of the Director of National Intelligence under IRTPA).
 The Committee's institutional jurisdiction covers authorisation of intelligence activities, budgetary review of the National Intelligence Program, advice and consent on senior intelligence-community nominations, and the substantive review of covert-action findings notified to Congress under the post-1991 Section 503 framework of the National Security Act.1

 The institutional structure of SSCI is bipartisan by design.
-The Committee comprises fifteen Senators — eight from the majority party and seven from the minority — with the Chairman and Vice-Chairman alternating between the two parties depending on which party holds the Senate majority.
+The Committee was established under S. Res.
+400 with fifteen Senators — eight from the majority party and seven from the minority — though the precise size has varied across Congresses (the 119th Congress's SSCI sits at seventeen Members).
+Throughout the post-1976 history the Chair has been drawn from the majority party and the Vice-Chairman from the minority — the Vice-Chairman designation a structural distinctive of SSCI (and the Senate Ethics Committee) that differs from the Chair / Ranking Member structure used on most Senate committees and on HPSCI.
 The bipartisan structure was specified in the founding S. Res.
 400 to address a substantive Church Committee finding that intelligence-community oversight required institutional independence from the Executive Branch and from short-term partisan considerations.
-SSCI Members serve under term limits established by the founding resolution (initially eight years, subsequently revised to allow continuous service in specified senior leadership positions).2
+SSCI Members serve under term-of-service rules established by the founding resolution (initially capped at eight years; the eight-year cap was effectively removed by S. Res.
+445 of the 108th Congress on 9 October 2004 as part of the post-9/11-Commission reforms, with subsequent procedural revisions).2

 The Committee's substantive product across the post-1976 period includes the annual Intelligence Authorization Act (the principal legislative vehicle for IC authorities), classified and declassified annual reports on the intelligence community, periodic substantive investigations into specific institutional questions (most consequentially the 2009–2014 Study of the CIA's Detention and Interrogation Program — the "Senate Torture Report" — whose declassified executive summary was released 9 December 2014), and the regular Congressional oversight notification work the IC's substantive activities require under the post-1976 framework.
 The Committee's institutional position in the post-9/11 expansion of US intelligence activity — and in the post-2013 reckoning with bulk-collection programmes that the Snowden disclosures produced — has been the principal frame for Congressional debate on contemporary intelligence-policy questions.3